 An acquisition of net assets by the University that is applicable to a future fiscal year is reported as a deferred inflow of resources on the statement of net position.
-As of June 30, 2023 and 2022, the University had deferred inflows from service concession arrangements, pension, and other postemployment benefits.
+As of June 30, 2024 and 2023, the University had deferred inflows from pension and other postemployment benefits.